 The stock market and the economy: FAQs

-When it comes to the relationship between the stock market and economic growth, traders should consider the following FAQs:
+When it comes to the relationship between the stock market and economic growth, traders and investors should consider the following FAQs:

 1. How does the economy impact the stock market?

-The economy has a significant impact on the stock market, with fundamental drivers such as non-farm payrolls, elections, interest rates, inflation, and natural disasters all capable of influencing price.
-Make sure you have a handle on these factors and more, in order to give yourself the most complete picture of potential market movements.
+The economy can have a significant impact on the stock market, with fundamental drivers such as non-farm payrolls, elections, interest rates, inflation, and natural disasters all capable of influencing price.
+Market practitioners should make sure they have a handle on these factors and more, in order to obtain the most complete picture of potential market movements.

 2. Does a downturn in equities mean recession?